 In my opinion, Palomino is a perfect spot to start an expedition to Cabo de la Vela / Punta Gallinas.
 You can let your backpack at the hostel and only travel for a few days with your day bag.
 You’re going to a desert.
-You don’t need a thousand things – mainly water, swimming short and money.
+You don’t need a thousand things – mainly water, swimming shorts, and money.

-Furthermore, you gonna be happy to not carry your backpack everywhere in La Guajira Colombia as you have to take shared taxis, jeeps, and speedboat.
+Furthermore, you gonna be happy not to carry your backpack everywhere in La Guajira as you have to take shared taxis, jeeps, and speedboats.
 Life is better when you’re traveling light.
 You can also laugh about the other travelers and their giant bags.

 Do you know: Germans have a particular word for this situation.
 It’s “Schadenfreude.”
 I love it!

 From Riohacha to Cabo de la Vela

 Be careful, there are only a few flights per day.
 And the prices can quadruple if you’re booking them at the last minute – if you’re lucky to get one.
 Especially during the high season.
 The best way to check the availability is to use the function “explore” on Google flights.

 Price and time: Around 200 000 COP / 1h45

 Then, you follow our previous instructions to get to Cabo de la Vela.